Andrettin/Wyrmsun/readme.txt

 * Pathfinding
 - Improved the performance of the algorithm used by units to find a depot to return resources to.

+* Quests
+- Added side-quests for gathering copper and building a smithy for the Norse.

 * Scenarios
 - The current year is now displayed at the top bar for scenarios.
 An in-game year passes for each real minute.
 The in-game year has no effect other than limiting some hero recruitment choices.